Banking and Finance Litigation – Spring 2019Print publication

 Unfair relationships: The latest for lenders

 January 2019 saw two key cases concerning ‘unfair relationships’ between lenders and borrowers.
-Banking & Finance Litigation specialist Christina Gill looks at Pontearso v Greenlands Trading and Pilgrim Rock v Iwaniuk and explains the key takeaways for lenders.
+Banking & Finance Litigation specialist looks at Pontearso v Greenlands Trading and Pilgrim Rock v Iwaniuk and explains the key takeaways for lenders.

-In two essential briefings, Sandip Singh of Walker Morris’ Banking & Finance Litigation team, highlight what lenders need to know about potentially the next flood of mortgage litigation that lenders will have to face – wrongful possession claims.
+In two essential briefings, Walker Morris’ Banking & Finance Litigation team, highlight what lenders need to know about potentially the next flood of mortgage litigation that lenders will have to face – wrongful possession claims.
 See: Looking ahead: How lenders can combat wrongful possession claims; and Wrongful repossession and Azhar: What lenders need to know for further information and our expert, practical advice.

 Court of Appeal confirms what is a ‘mistake’ for the purposes of rectifying HM Land Register